http4k/http4k/pro/incubator/db/README.md

 val transactor = ExposedTransactor(datasource, ::ExposedPostbox)
 ```

+The currently supported transactors are:

+* In-memory - for testing purposes, manages the transaction in the same thread using simple locks
+* Exposed - for SQL databases, manages the transaction using Exposed
+* Datasource - for SQL databases, manages the transaction using JDBC DataSource and expects databases to support [Serializable isolation level](https://en.wikipedia.org/wiki/Isolation_(database_systems)#Serializable)

 ### Idempotency

 Idempotency for the Postbox is achieved by having a deterministic `requestId` for each received request.